Debugger. Data Type Renderers

 If no rendering scheme is defined, this dialog does not show any controls.
 To start working with renderers, click .

 The object type to which this renderer applies.
-Enter the fully qualified name of the class or click Browse and choose the desired type from the list.
+Enter the fully qualified name of the class.

 This option determines how an object itself is displayed: